Nuvoton-Israel/OpenBIC/meta-nuvoton/smc-mn/README.md

 ### PLDM over MCTP over USB

 1. **Physical Connection**: Connect the SMC USB device to the BMC USB HOST.
-   - Ensure the BMC uses the [latest OpenBMC image](https://github.com/Nuvoton-Israel/openbmc/commit/4f6ca14b691fd7d7dbe5d6305fcd8787f240899d).
+   - Ensure the BMC uses the [latest OpenBMC image](https://github.com/Nuvoton-Israel/openbmc).
-   - if you connect the SMC after BMC is booted, you need to add do `systemctl restart mctpd` in the OpenBMC.
+   - if you connect the SMC after BMC is booted, you need to run `systemctl restart xyz.openbmc_project.mctpreactor.service` in the OpenBMC.

 2. **Verify MCTP Link**:
    ```bash